wldkrd1/Minesweeper/README.md

 This sounded like a fun little challenge, so I put this together in my spare time over a couple days.

 You specify the size of the N by N board, the number of bombs you would like it to hide, then the game begins.
-You may either (S)how the contents of a cell, (F)lag a cell as suspected of containing a bomb, or (Q)uit.
+You may (S)how the contents of a cell, (F)lag a cell as suspected of containing a bomb, or (Q)uit.
 If you Show or Flag, you will need to enter the X coordinate (column #) followed by the
 Y coordinate (row #).